ZYCRC/Simulation-learing/README.md

 # Simulation-learing
 Weekly update for progress

 Week1 Feb 23th - Mar 3rd
 Sorry for not recording, busy on course project.
+Ubuntu20.04 installed on laptop

 Week2 Mar 4th -
 Learning on PBD ch3, ch4
 ch3 is mainly based on motion modeling. ch4 in progress